UWPCE-PythonCert/SystemDevelopment/slides_sources/source/nosql.rst

 What is a Database?
 -------------------

-"A database is an organized collection of data.
+A database is an organized collection of data.
 The data are typically organized to model relevant aspects of reality in a way that supports processes requiring this information.

 Usually a way to persist and recover that organized data.